MaastrichtU-IDS/RdfSink/README.md

 # About
-This project runs a Webservice which accepts POST requests with RDF payload.
+RdfUploadService is a Webservice which accepts POST requests with RDF payload.
 It works with various RDF formats.
 The RDF format needs to be defined in the Content-Type Header.

 A sample implementation can be found in the [Nanopubs project](https://github.com/tkuhn/nanopub-server/blob/e1355e9e3dca06f41f322cf1f7b498309cd2930f/src/main/java/ch/tkuhn/nanopub/server/NanopubDb.java#L228-L231).